tasmota/docs/docs/Blinds-and-Shutters.md

 - `Shutter<x>#Position` is triggered at start, during and at the end of movement reporting actual position (`%value%`=0-100)
 - `Shutter<x>#Direction` is triggered at start, during and at the end of movement reporting actual direction (`%value%`: `-1`=close direction, `0`=no movement, `1`=open direction)
 - `Shutter<x>#Target` is triggered at start, during and at the end of movement reporting current target (`%value%`0-100)
 - `Shutter#Moving` is triggered during movement and just before moving (shutter independently).
-If VAR<x> is set to 99 then this trigger will be executed BEFORE the shutter starts.
-You can start the shutter after rule execution by setting VAR<x> to 0 or wait 10seconds before the timeout kicks in.
-After the movement with shutter#moved the var must be set back to 99 and the inital rule must be enabled again.
-The inital rule has to be defined to run ONCE.
+If VAR&#60;x> is set to 99 then this trigger will be executed BEFORE the shutter starts.
+You can start the shutter after rule execution by setting VAR&#60;x> to 0 or wait 10seconds before the timeout kicks in.
+After the movement with shutter#moved the `VAR` must be set back to 99 and the initial rule must be enabled again.
+The initial rule has to be defined to run ONCE.
    EXAMPLE: power3 on and wait 2sec before start.
 After movement: power off
    ```
    rule1 on shutter#moving=1 do backlog power3 on;delay 20;var1 0 endon